Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases

 This avoids changing the starting phase fluctuations from those used in Figure \ref{fig:nonlinear1D_dynamics} which would otherwise be energetically suppressed and would also lead to significantly different dynamics but is not the comparison we would like to make here.
-From Figure \ref{fig:double_derivative} we see that the strong coupling of neighboring `pendula' does seem to largely wash out the caustics at long times in comparison to the dispersionless two-mode case, although some faint structure is still present which underlines the structural stability of caustics.
-The long time behavior will be further analyzed in Section \ref{sec:importance}.
+From Figure \ref{fig:double_derivative} we see that the strong coupling of neighboring `pendula' does wash out the caustics at long times in comparison to the dispersionless two-mode case, although examining the phase space distribution in the bottom panel the inner part of the whorl is still visible which further underlines the robustness of caustics.
+Note that in the bottom panel (and only this panel) we have biased the sampling of SG+ trajectories (red circles) so that a greater fraction of them are near the edges than would otherwise occur naturally.
+This is simply to increase the visibility near the edges where we see the SG+ trajectories are randomly dispersed.
+The long time behavior of both the SG+ model and the two-mode approximation will be further analyzed in Section \ref{sec:importance}.